Are your kids back in school yet or starting school again soon?

 Here in Albany, NY we don’t go back to school until after Labor Day, but I know that some areas of the country start much earlier than us.

-And if your child might be taking the bus, I wanted to share some school bus safety tips with you to help keep them safe on their way to and from school.
+And if your child might be taking the bus, I wanted to share some school bus safety tips for kids with you to help keep them safe on their way to and from school.

 Growing up, when we lived in California, I lived close enough to walk to school.
 That was also the case when we lived in Washington, D.C.
 But after moving to Toledo, I started taking the bus to get to my junior high school.